combattingbias/combattingbias.huygens.knaw.nl/docs/lifecycle/about.md

+---
+title: About Lifecycle
+hide:
+  - toc
+---

 The Lifecycle Model and Guidelines component provides structured guidance for addressing bias throughout the dataset creation process.
 It offers a practical, workflow-oriented approach to dealing with bias in dataset creation.